 Who decides and what criteria do they use?
 When applied to our children, is it the best looking ones that are considered the fittest?
 Are the children who know the most facts the fittest?
 Perhaps the fittest children are the ones with the most wealth.
 While all these qualities are great, especially in a society that focuses so much attention to them, they don’t necessarily qualify a person as fit.
 Would the captain of the high school football team and his cheerleader girlfriend make the fittest parents?

-Truth is, fit is defined in the Oxford Dictionary as being well suited, equipped, qualified, and worthy.
+Truth is, the fit is defined in the Oxford Dictionary as being well-suited, equipped, qualified, and worthy.
 The external factors of wealth, beauty, strength, and academic status are less effective in determining fitness than the inherent, internal factors such as virtues and self-worth.

 In 2001, Congress passed The No Child Left Behind Act to provide all children with an equal opportunity to receive a quality education.
 The passing of this act serves as an acknowledgment of how inequality negatively affects our children and society.
 However, although this act aims to reduce or eliminate the gap of academic achievement, the subject content standards take precedence over moral development.